smsolivier/CFD/README.md

 Plots the time step output to make sure the adjustable time step isn't going too small.
 Run as ./plotTime.py or python3 plotTime

+## generateInlet.py
+Reads inlet data and writes to 0/U and 0/k before running.

 ## fRe.py
 Reads in a CSV file of the axial pressure to calculate the fRe product.